michellelclement/mykonos-recommended-MS2/README.md

 **W3C CSS Validator**
 W3C CSS Validator
 * Ran style.css though validator to check there were no syntax errors:
-    *Passed with no errors
+    * Passed with no errors

 **User stories**

 *As a user who is looking to visit, or currently visiting Mykonos, I want to learn more about the best things to see on Mykonos, recommended restaurants on Mykonos, and learn about the different areas of Mykonos.*
 * Recommendations on the website have been split into 3 simple and clear categories: Attractions, Restaurants and Areas.
-* These sections are available to the view upon landing on the site in the simple and clean navigation.
+* These sections are available to the viewer upon landing on the site in the simple and clean navigation.
+    * When a user clicks on one of these navigation items, the site is expected to take the user directly to the corresponding section
+        * Upon testing, the site responds as expected.
+(Full navigation testing below).
 * The 3 categories are again available below the jumbotron, with images to represent each category, a title, and clear ‘Show Me’ call to action buttons.
+    * When a user clicks on one of these ‘Show me’ buttons, the site is expected to take the user directly to the corresponding section
+        * Upon testing, the site responds as expected and takes the user to the selected section of the website.
+(Full 3 Topics testing below).
-* The 3 categories are also titled with headers clearly to match the category names.
+* The 3 category sections are also titled with headers clearly to match the category names.
 * All of these options give the user multiple ways to find the content for the best things to see on Mykonos.

 *As a user, I want to be able to contact the admin of the website to be able to ask for more information.*
 * A clear Contact Us navigation item is visible on the main navigation bar as soon as the user lands on the site.
-* This links the user to a Contact Us form at the bottom of the homepage, making it easy for the user to send a message to the site owner, and not have to leave the site to send the message from an email client.
+* This links the user to a Contact Us form at the bottom of the homepage, making it easy for the user to send a message to the site owner, and for the user to not have to leave the site to send the message from an email client.
+* When a user clicks on the Contact Us navigation item, the site is expected to take the user to the Contact Us form, which the user can then fill in.
+    * Upon testing, the site acts as expected and takes the user to the form.
+(Full Contact form testing below).

 *As a user, I want to be able to locate the recommended places shown to me on the website on a map.*
-* All recommendations have individually added to a Google Map embedded into the website.
+* All recommendations have been individually added to a Google Map embedded into the website.
-* Each item has been added to the map using 1 of 3 custom icons which represents each of the 3 categories, making the markers clear and distinguishable.
+* Each item has been added to the map using 1 of 3 custom icons which represent each of the 3 categories, making the markers clear and distinguishable.
-* Each marker includes a popup label includes the same image and title of the recommendation as the listed recommendation for familiarity and ease of location, as well as a link back to the recommendation listed on the homepage.
+* Each marker includes a popup label which includes the same image and title of the recommendation as to the listed recommendation further down the page for familiarity and ease of location, as well as a link back to the recommendation listed on the homepage.
 * The map can be found easily by the user via the main navigation item ‘Map’
+* The site is expected to take the user to the map section of the website when the ‘Map’ navigation item is clicked.
+    * Upon testing, the site acted as expected, taking the user swiftly and simply to the map.
+(More map and navigation technical tests conducted below.)

 *As a user, I want to be able to find other places on a map, such as restaurants, cafes, beaches and more.*
-* By installing the Google Places API and a search box, users are able type in a search term or specific place.
+* By installing the Google Places API and a search box, users can type in a search term or specific place.
 * Results are returned by Google Places and marked on the map with a red marker.
 * The map and search bar can be found easily by the user via the main navigation item ‘Map’